 Biodiversity, Conservation, and Policy Master of Science Degree

-A minimum of 30 graduate credits is required for the master's degree, at least 18 of which must be in biology.
-Students entering the program with a degree in biology may pursue the policy and planning areas more heavily, while other majors may pursue biology more heavily.
+A minimum of 30 graduate credits is required for the master's degree, at least 18 of which must be in Geography and Planning.
+Admitted students may concentrate on the biological aspects of conservation, while others may emphasize policy, planning, or other social sciences.

 Program of Study (30 credits minimum)

 A. Geography and Planning (10 credits, required courses):

 - Bio 530A/Gog 536 Biodiversity and Conservation Biology-Theoretical Issues (4);

 - Bio 530B/Pad 665/Pln 539 Biodiversity and Conservation Biology-Policy Issues (4);

 - Bio 630/Gog 630 Topics in Biodiversity, Conservation & Planning (1; this course is taken twice).

 B. Policy and Planning Skills (6-8 credits, minimum):